 Tynemouth Priory – (Benedictine monks)

 Tynemouth Priory was founded around 1090 as a cell of Durham.
 Robert Mowbray, Earl of Northumberland, transferred its jurisdiction to St Albans in 1093.
 Whitley Bay was conferred to the Priory of Tynemouth by Henry I in 1100.
-The priory developed a coal port at North Shields in the 13th Century which would rival the port at Newcastle.
+The priory developed a coal port at North Shields in the thirteenth century which would rival the port at Newcastle.